Taybeh, Ramallah: Etymology

+"Taybeh" means "The goodly".
+According to a village tradition recorded by W. F. Albright, the place was formerly known as "Afrah".
+In 1882, SWP suggested that Taybeh might have been ancient Ophrah of Benjamin, and prominent scholars have backed this identification since then.

-In 1882, SWP suggested that Taybeh might have been ancient Ophrah.
-According to local tradition, Saladin met a delegation of its inhabitants during his wars against Crusaders.
+According to local tradition, Saladin met a delegation of its inhabitants during his wars against the Crusaders.
 Impressed by the hospitality of the locals, he renamed the village Taybeh, or "goodly" in Arabic.
 Another version of the story is that he was charmed by their goodness and the beauty of their faces, ordering the village to be renamed Tayyibat al-Isem ("beautiful of name") instead of what sounded like Afra ("full of dust").

-According to Israeli archeologist Hanan Eshel, When the Arabic language was adopted in the region of Palestine, some place-names called Ofrah were renamed Taybeh in order to avoid mentioning Ifrit, a demon in Islamic mythology.
+Israeli archaeologist Hanan Eshel suggests that during the adoption of the Arabic language in the Palestine region, several locations originally called Ofrah underwent a name change to Taybeh in order to avoid mentioning Ifrit, a demon in Islamic mythology.